Admission to this course is restricted to:

-Saul Kripke's text, Naming and Necessity (1981), has had a decisive influence on contemporary philosophy of language, metaphysics and the philosophy of the mind.
-Kripke's argument in Naming and Necessity is philosophy at it’s best.
+Saul Kripke's text, Naming and Necessity (1981) is of decisive influence on contemporary philosophy of language, metaphysics and the philosophy of the mind.
+For many, Kripke's argumentation in Naming and Necessity is philosophy at it’s best.

 What is the relationship between language and the world?
 What is the relationship between necessity and a priori knowledge?
 Do objects have essences?
 What does the name "Sherlock Holmes" refer to?
-The views that Kripke defends on these and other questions are now the springboard for much current work, due to the persuasive arguments and powerful insights that Kripke provides.
+The views that Kripke defends on these and other questions often serves as the springboard for much current work, due to the persuasive arguments and commanding insights that Kripke provides.

-We will not only carefully read Kripke's famous text, Naming and Necessity, we will also discuss ideas of Bertrand Russell, John Searle, Keith Donnellan, W.V.
-O. Quine and David Lewis, among others.
+We will not only carefully read Kripke's famous text, Naming and Necessity, we will also likely have the opportunity to discuss important ideas of Bertrand Russell, W.V.
+O. Quine, Gareth Evans and David Lewis, among others.
 In addition, we will read a number of later essays by Kripke, in which the views of Naming and Necessity are developed further and defended.
-This way we get a complete grip on Kripke's very influential ideas.
+This way, we get a complete grip on Kripke's influential ideas.